akilanvel/Auditorium-Reservation/README.md

 tickets have been sold.
 It outputs the total revenue generated and seats reserved.
 Adult tickets cost $10, senior tickets cost $7.50, and child tickets cost $5.

-The file(s) containing an auditorium must be formatted like this:
+The file(s) containing an auditorium must be formatted like this (without empty lines between rows):

 A....C..S